PATRIC3/p3_docs/docroot/tutorial/genome_quality_report/genome_quality_report.rst

     The total number of roles that were examined by either EvalG or EvalCon.
 EvalCon uses a set of roughly 1300 roles.
 EvalG uses between 60 and 2000 roles depending on the taxonomic grouping chosen.
 The two sets frequently overlap.

+Total Distinct Roles:
+    The number of different roles found in the genome.

+Protein-Encoding Genes with Functional Assignment:
+    The number of CDS features in the genome with a known product.

+Protein-Encoding Genes without Functional Assignment:
+    The number of hypothetical proteins in the genome.

+% Protein-Encoding Feature Coverage:
+    The percent of coding regions vs. the number expected in a genome of this size.
+The number will sometimes be more than 100%.

+% Features that are Hypothetical:
+    The number of hypothetical proteins in the genome expressed as a percent of the total number of CDS features.

+% Features that are in Local Protein Families:
+    The number of CDS features in the genome that are in the same protein family as other genomes for the same genus, expressed as a percent of the total number of CDS features.
+The higher this number is, the more confidence we have in the gene-calling.

 Problematic Roles Report